ait-nims/MetDL/README.md

 - GK2A L1B data
 - Himawari Cloud L1B data
 - Radar data
-*Configuration files for input data can be found in the conf/ directory.
+* Configuration files for input data can be found in the conf/ directory.

-For detailed usage instructions, please refer to the PDF file.
+<br>For detailed usage instructions, please refer to the PDF file.